Reincarnation Coliseum: Plot

 Kouji Mikagami is a student who loves to play video games.
 One day, a priestess in another world named Zayd summons him, intending to recruit him as a soldier.
 When it is discovered that his ability is to temporarily copy other people's powers at lower levels, Zayd dismisses him as worthless and sells him as a gladiator, fully expecting him to die.
 In the arena, the losers are enslaved by the winners, with spells used to turn defeated men into women if needed.
 Realizing that this world works like a video game, Mikagami uses all his experience to win match after match, slowly building up a harem of defeated opponents as he aims to get revenge on Zayd for discarding him.

 Media

 Manga

 Written by Saizō Harawata and illustrated by Zunta, Reincarnation Coliseum: The Weakest Skill Conquers the Strongest Women and Creates a Harem began serialization in Fujimi Shobo's shōnen manga magazine Monthly Dragon Age on August 9, 2022.
-Its chapters have been compiled into six tankōbon volumes as of October 2025.
+Its chapters have been compiled into eight tankōbon volumes as of September 2026.

 During their panel at New York Comic Con 2024, Yen Press announced that they had licensed the series for English publication beginning in April 2025.